 Supplementary module: High intensity daily personal activities

-Registered NDIS providers must not provide high intensity daily activity supports that are not set out in their certificate of registration.
+Registered NDIS providers can only provide the high intensity daily activity supports that are set out in their certificate of registration.

 High intensity personal daily activity supports